 Step Three: Plan and gather materials for your lesson.

 Check out the brown folder labeled with the name of your artist or CCC project, found in the PTC closet located in the northeast corner of the gym.
 Be sure to sign the folder out using the sheet provided!
 Multiple copies of CCC folders are kept in the bins, since these will be presented to an entire grade in the same month.

 If you can’t locate the folder you need, check the sign-out sheet to see if another volunteer has it.
 Contact that volunteer directly to coordinate pick-up.
 If you still can’t locate the folder you need, contact a committee chair.

 You’ll also find the following materials in the closet:

 Large art prints arranged by artist’s last name.
 Prints must remain in the closet until the day of your presentation, when they can be taken to the classroom.

 Project supplies located in the tall cabinet.
 If you need additional supplies, check with a committee chair for instructions.

-If you need to make copies for your project, you can do that in the school office by filling out a PTC request sheet.
+If you need to make copies for your project, you can do that in the school office.